 What Is A “Violation” In New York City?

 What’s the difference between a DAT and a Summons?
-If you’re charged in New York City with a “violation” – something that is not considered a crime, like unlawful marijuana possession or disorderly conduct – you’ll probably receive a Criminal Court Summons and not be taken to jail.
+If you’re charged in New York City with a “violation” – something that is not considered a crime, like disorderly conduct – you’ll probably receive a Criminal Court Summons and not be taken to jail.

 A conviction for a violation does not create a criminal record.
 However, if you ignore a Criminal Court Summons and fail to appear in court regarding a violation, a warrant may be issued for your arrest, and your legal troubles will be more serious.